Youth Development Program

 - July and August, Monday through Friday

 Do you need a job this summer?
-Apply to IBA’s Creative Youth Development Program (YDP) an exciting job for high school teenagers where you’ll be part of a community of young leaders working together to create positive change in our community.
+Apply to IBA’s Creative Youth Development Program (YDP) for an exciting job for high school teenagers where you’ll be part of a community of young leaders working together to create positive change in our community.
 You’ll take workshops in community building, art, and leadership, and participate in community action projects and challenging seminars to transform into a powerful agent for change.

 Youth Development Guide to College Admissions and Financial Aid: Click here